Plantar Fasciitis (Heel Pain) Treatment

 Signs and Symptoms of Plantar Fasciitis

-• Sharp, stabbing heel pain on the first step in the morning or after prolonged periods of sitting/resting,
+• Sharp, stabbing heel pain, especially on the first step in the morning or after sitting/resting

-• Aching pain under the heels after prolonged walking or after activity
+• Aching pain under the heels after long periods of walking or after activity

 • Snapping or “popping” sound under the foot (usually indicates a sudden plantar fascia tear)

-Other standard treatment options for plantar fasciitis include:
+Options for plantar fasciitis treatment in Singapore include:

-• Rest, icing (if acute) or warm pack (if chronic)
+• Rest, icing (if pain < 3 months) or warm pack (if pain > 3 months)

-• Reduce physical activity and change to lower-impact activity
+• Reduce physical activity or switch to lower-impact activities

 • Over-the-counter heel cushions